pantheon-systems/documentation/source/docs/articles/local/drush-command-line-utility.md

 Long-running drush commands that produce no output will cause the SSH gateway to timeout.
 Instead, use an option to produce some sort of terminal response.

-For example, if a [migrate](https://drupal.org/project/migrate) command such as migrate-rollback is disconnecting, use the feedback option, like
+For example, if a [migrate](https://drupal.org/project/migrate) command such as migrate-rollback is disconnecting, use the feedback option to produce output:

   --feedback="1000 items"

-to produce output.
 See the [migrate drush documentation](https://drupal.org/node/1561820) for details.

 ## Drush Commands with Known Issues